How to Add or Remove “Explore background” Desktop Context Menu in Windows 11

 What is the Explorer context menu?

-The Explorer context menu is the list of options that appears when you right-click a file, folder, or the desktop in Windows.
-It provides quick access to common actions like copy, paste, delete, rename, or specific app-related commands, helping users manage their files and system settings more efficiently.
+The Explorer context menu is simply the list of choices that pops up when you right-click on a file, folder, or your desktop in Windows.

 How do I get the old Explorer context menu in 🪟 Windows 11?